 English language comes from Scandinavian languages?

 In support of this claim, are the great similarity of words and grammar between the English and Norwegian languages.

 Is Old English Extinct?

 According to Faarlund, modern English is a direct descendant of Scandinavians who settled British Isles centuries ago, before the French-speaking Normans conquered the country in 1066.
 According to him, the current relationship between modern English and Old English is incorrect because these two are completely different languages.
-The Old English language is considered to have become an extinct language over time under various influences, which contrasts with the Scandinavian languages, which have survived all of these influences.
+The Old English language is considered to have become an extinct language over time under various influences, which contrasts with the Scandinavian languages, which

 The fact is that the British and the Scandinavians were enemies between themselves and fought for political hegemony.
 The descendants of Vikings took control of the eastern and northern parts of the country.
 Even Danelaw, was a half century under the control of the Scandinavians.
 As practiced by all the colonists, Scandinavians did not feel the need to take the language of the country that came, but it retained its own language.

 In the period when the Normans arrived, the language experienced a major transformation.
 By joining certain groups of people, Old English was paired with the Scandinavian language.
 As a result of this, they adopted many words in Old English that were Norwegian and Danish in origin.

 All the lexical words in the sentences were Scandinavian.

 Faarlund explains that usually one language borrows only new things from another language, which is not the case with English.
 In this case, from day to day, the practice has been to adopt a larger number of words.
 Studies show that 90% of Scandinavian words are in the concept of a dictionary of Old English.